 Why Temperature Control Matters

-Game meat needs to be cooled quickly after harvest and kept cold — ideally near or below 40°F — until you can process or freeze it.
+Game meat needs to be cooled quickly after harvest and kept cold - ideally near or below 40°F - until you can process or freeze it, a process covered in more depth in our field care and meat aging guide.
 Warm meat spoils, sours, and can become unsafe.
 In cool fall weather you have more margin; in early-season heat, the clock is short.

 A good cooler buys you time.
 It lets you hold quarters at a safe temperature through a long pack-out, a multi-day camp, and the drive home, so the meat reaches your processor or freezer in excellent condition.